BrooklinJazz/idomatic-redux/README.md

 ```

 # Add React-Router to the project
+The tutorial I'm following is outdated and uses browserHistory from the 'browserHistory' from react-router.
+This is no longer available so instead I'm choosing to create a separate history.js file and importing createBrowserHistory from the 'history' package.

 to add React-Router to the project first run:
 ```
 npm install --save react-router history